ColdestCanadian/GrouPy/README.md

 # TODO
-  + [] TODO
+  + [] TODO - Update pytorch implementation to use notion consitent with the tensorflow implementation, and allow for dynamic selection of layers as supplied by [keras-gcnn](https://github.com/basveeling/keras-gcnn/blob/master/keras_gcnn/layers/convolutional.py)

 # GrouPy

-GrouPy is a python library that implements group equivariant convolutional neural networks [\[Cohen & Welling, 2016\]](#gcnn) in Chainer and TensorFlow and Pytroch, and supports other numerical computations involving transformation groups.
+GrouPy is a python library that implements group equivariant convolutional neural networks [\[Cohen & Welling, 2016\]](#gcnn) in Chainer and TensorFlow and Pytorch, and supports other numerical computations involving transformation groups.

+This repository was forked from [adambielski](https://github.com/adambielski/GrouPy) who first ported [GrouPy](https://github.com/tscohen/GrouPy) to pytorch.

 GrouPy consists of the following modules: